 For A Spectacular Journey

-From Mangalore to Byndhoor (now renamed "Mookambika Temple Road"), the travel time by train is just 2.40 hrs.
+From Mangalore to Byndhoor, the travel time by train is just 2.40 hrs.
 Trains run so fast through Konkan route.
-You can watch plenty of tunnels during the journey.
+You pass plenty of tunnels during the journey.

 If you reach Mangalore by train, you can resume the journey by any of the trains, I listed below, to Byndhoor.
 Please note there is a confusion about Mangalore generally among the travellers.
 There are two railway stations in Mangalore.
 One is Mangalore Central (Station code MAQ) and the other one is Mangalore Junction (Station code MAJN), better known as Kankanadi.
 My recommendation is if you can't catch a direct train from Kerala, you reach Mangalore Central station and resume journey in any of the following trains.